omics-datascience/BioAPI/README.md

 - URL: /string-relations
 - Method: POST
 - Params: A body in JSON format with the following content
-  - `gene_id`: target gene
+  - `gene_id`: target gene.
   - `min_combined_score`: the minimum combined scored allowed int the relations.
 Possible scores go from 1 to 1000.
 - Success Response:
   - Code: 200
   - Content: The response you get is a list of relations containing the targeted gene
-    - `gene_1`: Gene 1 in the bidirectional relationship
+    - `gene_1`: Gene 1 in the bidirectional relationship.
-    - `gene_2`: Gene 2 in the bidirectional relationship
+    - `gene_2`: Gene 2 in the bidirectional relationship.
-    - `neighborhood`: Values range from 1 to 1000
+    - `neighborhood`: Values range from 1 to 1000.
-    - `neighborhood_transferred`: Values range from 1 to 1000
+    - `neighborhood_transferred`: Values range from 1 to 1000.
-    - `fusion`: Values range from 1 to 1000
+    - `fusion`: Values range from 1 to 1000.
-    - `cooccurence`: Values range from 1 to 1000
+    - `cooccurence`: Values range from 1 to 1000.
-    - `homology`: Values range from 1 to 1000
+    - `homology`: Values range from 1 to 1000.
-    - `coexpression`: Values range from 1 to 1000
+    - `coexpression`: Values range from 1 to 1000.
-    - `coexpression_transferred`: Values range from 1 to 1000
+    - `coexpression_transferred`: Values range from 1 to 1000.
-    - `experiments`: Values range from 1 to 1000
+    - `experiments`: Values range from 1 to 1000.
     - `experiments_transferred`: Values range from 1 to 1000
-    - `database`: Values range from 1 to 1000
+    - `database`: Values range from 1 to 1000.
-    - `database_transferred`: Values range from 1 to 1000
+    - `database_transferred`: Values range from 1 to 1000.
-    - `textmining`: Values range from 1 to 1000
+    - `textmining`: Values range from 1 to 1000.
-    - `textmining_transferred`: Values range from 1 to 1000
+    - `textmining_transferred`: Values range from 1 to 1000.
-    - `combined_score`: Values range from 1 to 1000
+    - `combined_score`: Values range from 1 to 1000.
   - Example:
     - URL: <http://localhost:8000/string-relations>
     - body: